Osmia bicornis: Distribution and habitat

 O. bicornis is found in England, southern Scotland (possibly northern Scotland, as well), Wales, Ireland, mainland Europe, Sweden, Norway, North Africa, Georgia, Turkey, and Iran.
 Of the 11 species identified of Osmia in England, O. bicornis is both the largest and most common species present.

 O. bicornis occupies a variety of nesting sites within nature and in sites of human construction.
 These bees have been known to nest in key holes, empty snail shells, plant stems, and empty beetle hollows.
 O. bicornis occupies the old shells of these three species: Helix nemoralis, Helix hortensis, and Helix pomatia and the nests of Anthophora species.
 Additionally, these bees make their nests in such sites as sandy banks, decaying trees planted in clay soil like the willow tree, old-mortared walls, flint stone holes, garden shed fifes, and window frame holes and cracks.

-The maximum foraging distance for O. bicornis is about 600 m, though generally high plant density around the nests allow bees to forage closer to the nest and for a shorter duration.
+The maximum foraging distance for O. bicornis is about 600 m, though generally high plant density around the nests allows bees to forage closer to the nest and for a shorter duration.